 When bathing a dog, use lukewarm water.
 Remember to wipe the under surfaces of ears to remove any dead skin or wax.
 Be thorough and ensure that the water gets through to its skin.

 Brushing is an important step to take to reduce matting.
-When brushing, don't forget to brush behind the dogs ears and hair on its belly, as these are often neglected areas.
+When brushing, don't forget to brush behind the dog's ears and the hair on its belly, as these are often neglected areas.

 Your pet might be experiencing a grooming session for the first time, or have a fierce dislike for grooming.
 It's always good to schedule sessions for when your dog is relaxed and not given to abrupt, restless movements that might cause him and you injury.

 Keep sessions short and gradually lengthen them until your dog becomes accustomed to the sessions.